15 Great Grad Programs That Offer Free Tuition

 In total, students receive scholarships up to $280,124 during their four-year medical education.
 This translates to more accessibility to students from low-income households.

 The Grossman School of Medicine does not require proof of financial need or academic merit for a student to qualify.
 Eligible students, however, must meet the conditions set in the Satisfactory Academic Progress Policy.
+Note that the scholarships don’t apply during research years.

 Students can apply for the following aid to cover their other expenses: